timbru31/SilkSpawners/README.md

 creatures - Mapping between [CreatureType](http://jd.bukkit.org/apidocs/org/bukkit/entity/CreatureType.html),
 [entity ID](http://www.minecraftwiki.net/wiki/Data_values#Entity_IDs), and optional aliases / display name.

+## Permissions

+silkspawners.info (true) -
+Allows you to see informative messages about the spawners as you place and break them

+silkspawners.silkdrop (true) -
+Allows you to use silk touch to acquire mob spawner items

+silkspawners.eggdrop (true) -
+Allows you to destroy mob spawners to acquire mob spawn eggs

+silkspawners.viewtype (true) -
+Allows you to view the spawner type using /spawner

+silkspawners.changetype (op) -
+Allows you to change the spawner type using /spawner [creature]

+silkspawners.freeitem (op) -
+Allows you to get spawner items in your hand for free using /spawner [creature]

 ## Technical Details
 SilkSpawners stores the entity ID of creature in two places within the mob spawner item: